 Hikers on the Everest Base Camp trek.
 Photo: iStock

-There are plenty of adventures and sights to see near Kathmandu, but for some of the most spectacular trekking opportunities, a little more travelling is necessary.
+There are plenty of things to see near Kathmandu, but for some of the most spectacular trekking opportunities, a little more travelling is necessary.
 Tackle the iconic Everest Base Camp Trek, passing through pine forests, remote villages and monasteries and the frozen peaks of the Himalayas.
 You’ll have some amazing views of Mount Everest, and will ascend to base camp, at the lofty height of 5,380 metres.
+If you're seeking a hike here without going over 4,000m, the Everest Panorama Trek does just that.

 For a truly challenging adventure, try climbing Mera Peak - at 6,461 metres it’s the highest trekking peak in Nepal.
 Your guide will teach you the skills you need to scramble across the moraine and ice to summit successfully.
 You’ll be treated to indescribable views of the Himalayan eight-thousanders, including Everest, Lhotse and Makalu.